 The auto-discovery also adds manually deleted devices or sensors again.
 If you do not want this to happen, you must always create objects manually.

 While the auto-discovery is in progress, you might experience a lower system performance than usual, because PRTG is working in the background to discover your network.
 Depending on the IP address ranges defined (up to 65,536 addresses), the discovery might run for up to several days before it is complete.
 You can review the status of the discovery process as follows:

-To disable the initial auto-discovery for a fresh PRTG installation, run the installer in a command prompt and add /NoInitialAutoDisco=1 as parameter.
-This may be useful for performance reasons or if you prefer to manually add devices and sensors to your installation.
+To disable the initial auto-discovery for a fresh PRTG installation, run the installer in a command prompt and add /NoInitialAutoDisco=1 as a parameter.
+This might be useful for performance reasons or if you prefer to manually add devices and sensors to your installation.

 Why can automatic auto-discoveries evoke performance issues?